Laurenz-Guevara/repetise-dev/README.md

 ### `firebase deploy`

-Firebase is setup with this project the firebase project name is "Repitise"
+Firebase is setup with this project the firebase project name is "repetise"

 ### Notes
 Not Firebase init as a single html, select multiple if so...